lmdbjava/lmdbjava/readme.md

 LMDB Java provide a [JNR-FFI](https://github.com/jnr/jnr-ffi) API to [LMDB](http://symas.com/mdb/) which is an ultra-fast, ultra-compact key-value embedded data store developed by Symas for the OpenLDAP Project.
 It uses memory-mapped files, so it has the read performance of a pure in-memory database while still offering the persistence of standard disk-based databases.
 Transactional with full ACID semantics and crash-proof by design.
 No corruption.
 No startup time.
 Zero-config cache tuning.
 No dependencies.

+### License

+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) but the binary jar it produces also includes `liblmdb` library of the OpenLDAP project which is licensed under the [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).